mhausenblas/ref.otel.help/how-to/logs-collection/README.md

 ```

 The above Python code doesn't really do anything useful, just printing out
-random punctuation for the specified time, however, notice the different
+random punctuation for the specified time.
+However, notice the different
-semantics of the `print()` function.
-For example, when we say
+semantics of the `print()` function Baby Grogu is using.

-`print(next_char, end="", flush=True)` we're actually performing work whereas
+For example, when they say `print(next_char, end="", flush=True)` they're actually
-when we say `print("\nDone practicing")` that's just an informational message
+performing work (output) whereas when they write `print("\nDone practicing")`
-that the work is done.
-This would be a great candidate for a log message!
+that's just an informational message that the work is done.
+This would be a
-The same is true for `print(f"I need an integer value for the time to practice: {ve}")`
+great candidate for a log message!
+The same is true for
+`print(f"I need an integer value for the time to practice: {ve}")`, which
-which is really an error log line.
+really is Baby Grogu communicating that an error has occured.

 To execute you can either directly run it with `python3 main.py 3` to have
 baby Grogu practice for 3 seconds, or you can use a containerized version.